How to Retire in Canada

 Lower Cost of Living

 As with all places, cost of living will vary from region to region in Canada.
 But all in all, Canada is one of the most affordable developed countries in the world.
-This means that you will be able to retire quite comfortably once you settle in the Great White North, with a good quality of life.
+This means that you can retire quite comfortably once you settle in the Great White North, with a good quality of life.

 Healthcare